Luwen-Zhang/tabular_ensemble/README.md

 pip install -e .[all]
 ```

-If the minimal functionality is needed (without any other model bases), install without the postfix`[all]`.
+If only the minimal functionality is needed (without any other model bases), install without the postfix`[all]`.

 To test basic functionalities like loading data and training model bases, run the following `unittest`